tensorflow/java/ndarray/README.md

 ## Integration with TensorFlow

-TensorFlow tools are independent of the TensorFlow runtime library, making it a good choice for manipulating multi-dimensional data structures from anywhere.
+TensorFlow NdArray library is independent of the TensorFlow runtime library, making it a good choice for manipulating multi-dimensional data structures from anywhere.
 As an example, here is how it is actually done by the [TensorFlow Core API](https://github.com/tensorflow/java/tree/master/tensorflow-core/tensorflow-core-api):